Leica M10 vs Sony A5000

-The Leica M10 (Typ 3656) and the Sony Alpha A5000 are two digital cameras that were announced, respectively, in January 2017 and January 2014.
+The Leica M10 (Typ 3656) and the Sony Alpha A5000 are two digital cameras that were officially introduced, respectively, in January 2017 and January 2014.
 The M10 is a fixed lens compact, while the A5000 is a rangefinder-style mirrorless.
 The cameras are based on a full frame (M10) and an APS-C (A5000) sensor.
-The Leica has a resolution of 23.8 megapixel, whereas the Sony provides 19.8 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Leica has a resolution of 23.8 megapixels, whereas the Sony provides 19.8 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Leica M10 vs Sony A5000

-An illustration of the physical size and weight of the Leica M10 and the Sony A5000 is provided in the side-by-side display below.
+The physical size and weight of the Leica M10 and the Sony A5000 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
-All size dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M10 – represents the basis or 100 percent across all the size and weight measures).
+All width, height and depth measures are rounded to the nearest millimeter.
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the M10 – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A5000 is considerably smaller (38 percent) than the Leica M10.
 Moreover, the A5000 is substantially lighter (59 percent) than the M10.
 In this context, it is worth noting that neither the M10 nor the A5000 are weather-sealed.